 In the UK, your credit files are held by three credit referencing agencies.
-These are Experian, Equifax and Call Credit.
+These are Experian, Equifax and TransUnion (formerly Call Credit).

 Your credit file and associated credit score will be accessed when you apply for loans.
 Lenders use credit scores during their decision-making process.

 Some lenders work with one credit reference agency.
 Yet other lenders check scores with two, or even all three.
 Thus each agency might give you a different score, based on their own criteria.